Publications

 2023

-3. Generalizing Parikh's Criterion for Relevance-Sensitive Belief Revision, T Aravanis, P Peppas, MA Williams, Journal of Logic and Computation 30 (5), 1125-1142.
-Oxford University Press
+2. Generalizing Parikh's Criterion for Relevance-Sensitive Belief Revision, T Aravanis, P Peppas, MA Williams, Journal of Logic and Computation 30 (5), 1125-1142.
+Oxford University Press Top 10 journal in Logic.

 2022